Work Press About

 2023

-Due to its strategic location facing the Atlantic Ocean's winds, Galicia plays a pivotal role in the renewable energy infrastructure of Spain to meet the 2050 decarbonization goals.
-This research focuses on this specific region, exploring the multifaceted impacts of its wind farms and their accelerated expansion.
-Since their early introduction in the late 1980s, wind farms have been essential in stimulating economic growth, generating thousands of jobs, and enhancing energy security by reducing dependence on imported fuels.
-However, environmental concerns such as wildlife disturbance, uneven distribution of economic gains, and degradation of natural and cultural landscapes threaten rural areas and communities.
-This visual essay explores how Galicia is tackling these challenges, investigating an energy-driven urbanization paradigm that is crucially reshaping specific territories in both rural and urban, coastal and interior, common and private, protected, or available areas in Galicia.
-The research delves into five specific territories, revealing ongoing conflicts, tensions, and oppositions, while speculating on their imminent expansion, in line with the COP 28 2023 requirements.
+Galician windscapes account for 13% of Spain's total wind energy capacity.
+Exceptionally situated amid the Atlantic Ocean's winds, they play a crucial role in Spain's energy transition toward a decarbonized economy by 2050.
+Since their introduction in the late 1980s, wind energy has been instrumental in stimulating economic growth, generating jobs, and enhancing energy security by reducing dependence on imported fuels.
+However, social and environmental concerns such as biodiversity loss, ecological disruption, land acquisition, fishing and farming disturbances, community displacements, and social disputes threaten rural areas and communities.
+This visual essay examines how this energy-driven urbanization is radically reshaping specific territories in both rural and urban, coastal and interior, common and private geographies in Galicia.
+It delves into five specific territories, revealing ongoing conflicts, tensions, and oppositions, while speculating on their imminent expansion in line with the 2030 EU goals.
+According to Dirk Sijmons, if the formula kWh/m² indicates the relationship between energy and space, what role do designers (defined by the "/") play in mediating the coexistence between these engineered geographies and their underlying human and wildlife habitats?

 Author & Editor: